21 Headless CMS Platforms That You Should Check Out

 13. Dot CMS

-landing page of Dot CMS which is a headless CMS platform Using Dot CMS makes it possible to build content-enabled applications.
+Using Dot CMS makes it possible to build content-enabled applications.
 You can easily create mobile apps, single-page apps, and websites with this headless CMS platform.

 Pros:

-• Content scheduling, rich text editor and content authoring features make content creation easier.
+• Content scheduling, rich text editor, and content authoring features make content creation easier.

 • Allows users to customize content and integrate with other platforms.